 Grand Rounds Schedule

-Grand Rounds Conferences are held every Thursday from noon to 1 p.m. at the Alfond Center for Health (ACH) in Augusta (Lobby Level, Conference Rooms 1 & 2) and broadcast via Skype to those who would like to attend online.
+Grand Rounds Conferences are usually held every Thursday from noon to 1 p.m. at the Alfond Center for Health (ACH) in Augusta (Lobby Level, Conference Rooms 1 & 2) and broadcast via Skype to those who would like to attend online.
 Occasionally they are held in the Dean 3 Conference Room at the Thayer Center for Health.
 Please check the calendar of events for details.

 In Augusta and Waterville, Grand Rounds Conferences usually are attended by family medicine physicians, hospitalists, internists, specialists, resident physicians, medical students and ancillary staff.